shaik-zeenath-kousar/employee-salary-predictor/README.md

 - Python 3.10+
 - pip (Python package manager)

+---

 ### 📦 Install Requirements

 Install all required dependencies using pip:

-bash
-Copy
-Edit
 pip install flask pandas scikit-learn
 ▶️ Run the Application
 Start the Flask server by running:

-bash
-Copy
-Edit
-python app.py
+py app.py
 Then, open your browser and navigate to:

 👉 http://127.0.0.1:8080/predict

+---

 🔁 How It Works
 User fills out a form with:

-Name

-Age

-Role
+💠Name
+💠Age
+💠Role

-Years of Experience
+💠Years of Experience

 The form data is sent to the backend via Flask.